 - Garlic Rosemary Chicken with Roasted Root Veggies

 - Greek Pork Meatball Bowls with Cucumber Tomato Salad and Garlic Couscous

 - Lemony Asparagus Farro Bowls with Roasted Tomato, Parmesan, and a Fried Egg

 There are some vegetarian options available, but most of their meals are classic American fare featuring pork, chicken, or beef.

 If you have specific dietary needs or restrictions, EveryPlate may not be right for you.
-You may have better luck with Green Chef, Sunbasket, or Freshly.
+You may have better luck with Green Chef or Trifecta.

 Make sure you pay attention to when you need to have your meal selections submitted so you receive the meals you want.
 Otherwise, EveryPlate will choose which meals to send.

 Once your meal kit arrives, you’re ready to start cooking.

 Each kit comes with the following: